sporto/elm-tutorial/010-foundations/cover.md

-> Covers Elm 0.17

 # Foundations

 This chapter covers:

 - Running a basic Elm application
-- Basic of functions in Elm
+- Basic of functions and types in Elm